Rational Solutions of Parametric First-Order Algebraic Differential Equations: Introduction

 The structure of the paper is as follows.
 In Section~\ref{sec-parametricCurves} we fix notation and summarize the relevant results on parametric rational curves.
-In particular, the specification of the parameters at certain values is treated (see Subsections~\ref{sec-decomposition} and~\ref{sec-decomposition-surjectivity}).
-The analysis on surjectivity depending on the specification of the parameters (Theorem~\ref{thm-surjectiveSpecialization}) is new.
+In particular, the decomposition of the parameter space under the criterium of proving rational parametrizations is treated (see Subsection~\ref{sec-decomposition} and also Appendix ~\ref{sec-decomposition-surjectivity}).

 In Section~\ref{sec-autonomousParameters} we generalize previous results on first-order autonomous differential equations to the parametric case.
 This behavior is depending on the exact values of the constant parameters.
-We give a finite decomposition of the parameter space where the solvability is unchanged and rational solutions can be computed whenever they exist (Theorems~\ref{thm:FengGaospec},\ref{thm:solCovering},\ref{thm:alg1}).
-Section~\ref{sec-arbitraryParameters} studies first-order differential equations with functional and possibly parametric coefficients.
-In the case of one function coefficient, the solvability of rational general solutions depending rationally on the appearing transcendental constant can be decided (Theorem~\ref{thm:Riccati}) and, in the affirmative case, such solutions can be computed (Algorithm~\ref{alg-FuncCoefficients}).
-We illustrate the algorithmic methods and some possible generalizations by examples.
+We give a finite decomposition of the parameter space where the solvability is unchanged and general rational solutions can be computed whenever they exist (Theorems~\ref{thm:FengGaospec},\ref{thm:solCovering},\ref{thm:alg1}).
+We illustrate the algorithmic method by examples.
+In addition, we include an appendix where the decomposition of the parameter space w.r.t. rational parametrizations is extended to the case of providing a rational covering (Theorem~\ref{thm-surjectiveSpecialization}).